 Information on the price of the tickets, badges, and the hospitality packages has already been released.
-In total, there will be 1,481 fixtures.
-This includes things such as half price badges and tickets on the opening day of Boodles May Festival, the City Day and Family Funday.
-There will also be a special resident offer for the racegoers in the Ch1-4 postcode on Roman Day.
-Additionally, there will £10 Off Friday night meeting and the Autumn Festival Friday.
+This year is a little different in light of COVID and some fixtures will be “Behind Closed Doors”, this includes the opening day of Boodles May Festival, the City Day and Family Funday.

 For groups, there is an option to buy 10 and get 1 free offer for the Open Course tickets and Dee Stand.
 This offer will apply for each Chester race day.
 Best of all youngsters below 17 years can attend the Chester fixture with no charge if accompanied by an adult.